shiraji/KotlinConf2017/talk.md

 Hi, Today, I am talking about "How to Kontribute?"

-Before I'm going to give a talk about how to contribute kotlin, I want to introduce myself
+Before I'm going to give a talk, I wanna introduce myself

+My name is Yoshi.
+My github account name is shiraji.
 I have been contributing kotlin since July 2016.
 I made about 50 commits by now.
 I love kotlin same as you guys.
 I have a beautiful wife and cute son.

 I work for ASICS and Runkeeper which has office in here US/Japan.
 So, if you want to work with me, please contact me @shiraj_i at Twitter or @shiraji at Github